Skip to Content

 If you were to ask someone whether birds have teeth, they would likely say no. However, the truth is a bit more complex.

 Birds do not have traditional teeth like mammals, but some species have serrations in their beaks that resemble teeth.
 These serrations help them grip and tear food, making it easier to eat.
+This is why getting bitten by a goose tends to hurt so much.

-Birds’ singing is linked to their survival.
+Birds’ singing is linked to their survival

 Birds are well-known for their beautiful songs and calls, which serve a variety of important purposes in their lives.
 Singing is a crucial tool for birds in attracting mates, communicating with one another, and warning of potential dangers such as predators.